-Long-term, this means pupils in AP are more likely to become unemployed and are over-represented in the criminal justice system.
+Long-term, excluded pupils are more likely to become unemployed and are over-represented in the criminal justice system.

 Learn more about the charity partners we’re working with: